Ticket lock: Implementation of ticket lock

 The following table shows an example of ticket lock in action in a system with four processors (P1, P2, P3, P4) competing for access to the critical section.
 Following along with the "Action" column, the outcome based on the above pseudocode can be observed.
 For each row, the variable values shown are those after the indicated action(s) have completed.
-The key point to note from the example is that the initial attempts by all four processors to acquire the lock results in only the first to arrive actually getting the lock.
+The key point from the example is that the initial attempts by all four processors to acquire the lock results in only the first to arrive actually getting the lock.
 All subsequent attempts, while the first still holds the lock, serves to form the queue of processors waiting their turn in the critical section.
 This is followed by each getting the lock in turn, allowing the next in line to acquire it as the previous holder leaves.
 Also note that another processor can arrive at any time during the sequence of lock acquire/releases by other processors, and simply waits its turn.